-During the three and six months ended June 30, 2022, the Company recorded an impairment expense of nil and \$9,385, respectively, resulting from the decision to not develop additional products for our home security business in light of the shutdown of 2G/3G networks in the United States.
+During the three and nine months ended September 30, 2022, the Company recorded an impairment expense of nil and \$9,385, respectively, resulting from the decision to not develop additional products for our home security business in light of the shutdown of 2G/3G networks in the United States.
 Our home security asset group is part of our Enterprise Solutions reportable segment (see note 5).
-As the carrying value of the home security asset group was higher than the estimated fair value, which was based on expected future cash flows, an impairment expense was recognized on the related patents and trademarks, customer relationships, brand, and research and development intangible assets.
+As the carrying value of the home security asset group was higher than the estimated fair value, which was based on expected future cash flows at the time the impairment calculation was performed, an impairment expense was recognized on the related patents and trademarks, customer relationships, brand, and research and development intangible assets.
 The fair value is a level 3 measurement which required significant judgment.
 The unobservable inputs include future assumptions about the revenue attrition rate and gross margin.